 My website is listed, but ranks low… why?

 Searching for your exact business name

-Generally speaking, if you search for your exact business name, your website should show up pretty high, if not first.
+Generally speaking, if you search for your exact business name, your website should show up pretty hight.
 Google is pretty good at finding exact matches like this.

 If your website isn’t showing up pretty high under the business name, there might just be a simple technical issue getting in the way.
 Get in touch with us and we can likely help you.

 Searching for keywords related to your industry or services

 The other way to be found in Google is when a customer searches for what you do.
 For example, a customer might search for “web design grande prairie” when trying to find a company that builds websites.

 Being found this way is the holy grail of search marketing.
 It’s how most customers will search for you and arguably drive the most new visitors to your website.
 If you can land a top spot for the right keywords, it can drive a lot of targeted traffic to your website.

 But getting there isn’t nearly as easy.
 That’s going to take some work.